-At WCU, the general education assessment process is managed by the Liberal Studies Assessment Director, a position newly created in AY 2018-2019.
+At WCU, the general education assessment process is managed by the Liberal Studies Assessment Director.
 The LS Program utilizes an "artifact," or student assignment-based, approach for its general education assessment.
 This approach centers on authentic student work created within the Liberal Studies curriculum, and it is also more easily adapted to the wide variety of outcomes within the program, when compared with the most common standardized assessment instruments.
 Finally, the artifact-based approach does not significantly increase faculty workload because it measures assignments already utilized as an integral part of existing coursework.

-To that end, the annual outcomes assessment process will address three primary questions:
+To that end, the annual outcomes assessment process addresses two primary questions:

-1. To what extent are WCU students demonstrating the university's Liberal Studies learning outcomes?

-2. What are the strengths and weaknesses of the assessment process itself?

-3. What recommendations do the data suggest for strengthening the Liberal Studies Program?
+- 1. To what extent are WCU students demonstrating the university's Liberal Studies learning outcomes? - 2.
+What recommendations do the data suggest for strengthening the Liberal Studies Program?